jianpingliao1991/steedos.org/docs/metadata/permission_set.md

 ## Declarative Metadata Sample Definition

 When adding or changing a permission set, you don't need to include all permissions—you only need to include the permissions you're adding or changing.

+Every user may have more than one permission set, for example, that means that a user may belong to both the contract manager and the organization manager.

 A sample yml definition of a permission set for the contract managers is shown below.